Hand Modeling Photos – 1999

-Ever since I was a child, people have always complimented my hands.
-It never fails that when I go to a nail salon for a manicure, the technician compliments my hands.
-I think it is mostly because of my long nail beds.
-Even if you have short nails, your nails will appear longer if you have long nail beds.
-For the record, I have never received compliments on my feet from anyone… I am pretty sure my toes are just as long as my fingers.
+As a child, I was always complimented on my hands.
+Whenever I visited a nail salon, the technician never failed to praise my hands, mostly because of my long nail beds.
+Having long nail beds can make even short nails appear longer.
+However, despite the compliments on my hands, I have never received any compliments on my feet.
+In fact, I'm pretty sure my toes are just as long as my fingers.

-So, back in 1999, I tried my hand at hand modeling (pun intended).
-I went to a professional photographer and had my hands photographed and I spent a lot of time researching modeling and talent agencies around the country.
-After sending out my photos and contact information to about 100 agencies, I did receive some interest.
+In 1999, I decided to try my hand at hand modeling (pun intended).
+I went to a professional photographer, had my hands photographed, and spent a lot of time researching modeling and talent agencies nationwide.
+I received some interest after sending my photos and contact information to about 100 agencies.

-I decided to focus on the local Atlanta modeling agencies as some agencies out of town were asking that I meet with them at their offices and pay my own travel expenses.
-Not being in the modeling business before, I didn't know if that was a common practice or a scam.
-Additionally, I didn’t have the extra cash to spend on these trips which may or may not result in employment, so I declined their offers.
+However, some out-of-town agencies were requesting me to meet them at their offices and pay for my travel expenses.
+Being new to the modeling business, I wasn't sure if this was standard practice or a scam.
+Additionally, I didn't have the extra money to spend on trips that may or may not lead to employment.
+So, I decided to focus on local Atlanta modeling agencies and declined the offers from out of town.

 Hand Modeling Jobs